 This article will tell you what you need to know about hypertension, the 6 simple steps you need to take to accurately check your blood pressure, and how to interpret the numbers in your blood pressure reading.

-Hypertension is the medical term given to high blood pressure, and how to check blood pressure properly is something millions of us should know how to do.
+Hypertension is the medical term given to high blood pressure, and how to check blood pressure properly is something you and millions of us should know how to do.

 Millions?
 Is That An Exaggeration?